nclark-lab/erc/README.md

 ## Use Instructions:

+Here we provide a simple explanation of how to use ERC, but you can also check out our [step-by-step tutorial](https://cdn.jsdelivr.net/gh/nclark-lab/erc@master/tutorial.pdf) .

 **The script you should open and use is __runERC.R__**.
 This contains the workflow, which is comprised of several data-processing (and time-consuming) subfunctions.

-For an overview of what these functions input, output, and do, please visit our [functions](https://github.com/nclark-lab/erc/blob/main/functions.md) page.
+For an overview of what these functions input, output, and do, please visit our [functions page](https://github.com/nclark-lab/erc/blob/main/functions.md).

 First, set the tree and output file names, on lines 11 and 12.
-You may also need to add the full path to the other R files in this package, such as `Updates2022.R` (further up in the code).
+You may also need to add the full path to the other R files in this package, such as `ERC_functions.R` (further up in the code).
 Finally, you're ready to run the code!

 At the end of execution, you will have a data object called "corres" which will also be saved as your output .RDS file.
-Use ``corres[["cor"]]`` to see and operate on the correlation matrix. ``corres[["count"]]`` represents the number of observations/branches that went into each correlation.
+Use `corres[["cor"]]` to see and operate on the correlation matrix. `corres[["count"]]` represents the number of observations/branches that went into each correlation.
 To further examine the output, use the following analysis functions.

+You will also have `ft_data`, the Fisher transformed matrix of data.
+This is what we recommend operating on.

 ## Analysis functions
-Supplementary analysis functions to evaluate your ERC matrices are found in the `ERC_supp.R` file.
+Analysis functions to evaluate your ERC matrices are found at the end of the `ERC_functions.R` file.
 Here is what they do:
 - `clean_list(list, names)`: makes sure that every item in `list` is found in `names`
 - `pair_list(list, erc_matrix, na.val = -2)`: creates vector list of gene x gene ERC values, with no repeats or self x self entries.
 Optional NA replacement value
 - `make_symmetric(erc_matrix)`: makes input ERC matrix symmetrical.